Dwebs911/dwebs911.github.io/index.md

 ---

-## Contact Information

-E-mail: drewweber@outlook.com
+Email: drewweber@outlook.com

-## Education
+##Education

-### Bachelors of Computer Science - In Progress
+### Bachelors of Computer Science - Currently Enrolled
-2016 - Present |University of Manitoba
+2016 - Present / University of Manitoba

-### High School Diploma
+### Highschool Diploma
-2012 - 2016 | Dakota Collegiate High school
+2012 - 2016 / Dakota Collegiate

 ## Work History

- ### August 2020 - September 2020 / Web Developer - Government of Manitoba
+### August 2020 - September 2020 / Web Developer - Goverment of Manitoba
 - Used web technologies such as HTML, CSS, and JavaScript to create a dynamic software catalog.

- - Worked in a Team Setting to communicate progress,needs, and project scope with developers as well as other internal project shareholders.
+- Worked in a team setting to communicate with the project progress, needs, and scope with other developers and project shareholders.

- - Used Rest API to Dynamically generate the webpages content from Microsoft SharePoint
+- Used the REST API to dynamically generate webpage content from Microsoft Sharepoint.

- ### May 2018 - September 2018 / Service Desk Technician - Manitoba Liquor & Lotteries
+### May 2018 - September 2018 / Service Desk Technician - Manitoba Liqour & Lotteries

- - Provided technical and non technical support to internal end users and external customers.
+- Provided technical and non-technical support to internal and end users and external customers.

- - Followed Incident Management Processes to ensure minimal impact on business activity of the organization and end users.
+- Followed Incident Managment Processes to ensure minimal impact on the buisness activity of the organization and end users.

- - Acted as a single point of contact for users and user issues, received automatic alert notifications, and provided a initial triage of service issues and escalated as appropriate.
+-Acted as a single point of contact for: users, user issues, and automatic alert notifications.
+As well as providing an initial triage of service issues and escalating as appropriate.